Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

 We briefly describe the algorithm.
 DTW is a pattern matching algorithm part of the `dynamic programming' family of algorithms.
 The algorithm first builds an $(n \times m)$ local cost matrix (LCM), with element $(i, j)$ being the $L_2$-norm between $x_i$ and $y_j$.
 The second step is to construct a warping path $W = w_1, w_2, ..., w_K$, where $max(n, m) \leq K \leq m+n-1$.
 This path traverses the LCM under three constraints.
 The boundary constraint enforces that the path must begin and end on the diagonal corners of the LCM: $w_1 = (1,1)$ and $w_K = (n,m)$.
 The continuity constraint imposes that steps in the path are taken only among adjacent elements in the matrix, including diagonal adjacent elements.
 Finally, the monotonicity constraint assures that subsequent steps in the path must be monotonically spaced in time.
 The resulting total distance for path $W$ is the sum of individual LCM elements that the path traverses.
 For an overview the DTW algorithm and its many variations and constraints, we refer the reader to~\citet{giorgino2009computing}, which also describe the \texttt{dtw} package used in this work, as well as details regarding constraints (namely the step pattern, window type, and window size) used to compute the warping path described below.
+Figure \ref{fig:dtw_explained} exemplifies how distance is computed by DTW, with the warping curve on the LCM (left panel) and warping tracks (right panel) computed from the query and reference profiles, exemplified by PSR B0950+08 (J0953+0755) and J1735-0724 (B1732-07) respectively.